WELCOME TO ST MICHAEL AND ALL ANGELS ANGLICAN CHURCH!

 See the announcements page for other events

-In addition to those activities that have been included in the announcements page — see the blue link under the date at the top of the page — the following activities, which vary from time to time, or were planned after the publication of the announcements page, will also be taking place:
+In addition to those activities that have been included in the announcements page — see the blue link under the date at the top of the page — the following activities, which vary from time to time, or were planned after the publication of the announcements page, will also be taking place.

 11:00 am — Walking Group, Canatara

-12:15 pm — Lunch, following the walk, at /// Paddy Flaherty’s
+12:15 pm — Lunch, following the walk, at /// Boston Pizza, Point Edward

-5:00 pm — The Slice, TBA
+5:00 pm — The Slice, venue TBD

 6:30 pm — Hymn Sing, Parish House